-In other words, it holds 2.5-lb of nitrogen, 5-lb of phosphate and 7.5-lb of potash, in total 15-lb of nutrients out of 50-lb.
-The rest of the weight may fill with sand, granular limestone and other particles.
+In other words, it holds 2.5-lb of nitrogen, 5-lb of phosphate, and 7.5-lb of potash, in total 15-lb of nutrients out of 50-lb.
+In addition, the weight may fill with sand, granular limestone, and other particles.

-How to make homemade fertilizer measuring the nutrients value like commercial fertilizers?
+How the homemade fertilizers measure the nutrient value like commercial fertilizers?

-When it comes to measuring your homemade fertilizer nutrients, a 6-gallon container or bucket is similar to 50-lb fertilizer bag.
+When measuring your homemade fertilizer nutrients, a 6-gallon container or bucket is similar to a 50-lb fertilizer bag.

-Now for example, if your soil test result recommends a nutrients (NPK) ratio of 6-12-12 for your garden soil, what will you do?
+For example, what will you do if your soil test result recommends a nutrient (NPK) ratio of 6-12-12 for your garden soil?

-Firstly, I recommend getting a 6-gallon container (similar to a 50-lb fertilizer bag) for a better measurement.
+Firstly, I recommend getting a 6-gallon container (similar to a 50-lb fertilizer bag) for better measurement.

 Calculating the lb of the nutrients, multiply 50 by each value.
 Such as:

-Fill the container with 6lb ingredients that contain nitrogen, 12-lb ingredients that contain phosphorous and 12-lb ingredients that contain potassium.
+Fill the container with 6lb of ingredients containing nitrogen, 12 lb of ingredients with phosphorous, and 12 lb with potassium.

-The reason for adding the ingredients double because it converted half or lower of its weight when it breaks down and turn into nutrients.
+The reason for adding the ingredients double because it converted half or lower of its weight when it breaks down and turns into nutrients.

-In addition, add some micronutrient ingredients around 10-lb, which contain calcium, magnesium, and sulfur as your plants required.
-Fill the rest of the container with fresh and diseases free garden soil.
+In addition, add some micronutrient ingredients around 10 lb, which contain calcium, magnesium, and sulfur, as your plants require.
+Finally, fill the remaining container with fresh and diseases free garden soil.

-[[[Note: The nutrient value of your homemade fertilizer doesn’t need to be 100% accurate like commercial fertilizer.
+[[[Note: The nutrient value of your homemade fertilizer can be less than 100% accurate like commercial fertilizer.